N30nCh1ck/full-stack-learning-path/🌱 Phase 1/CSS.md

 		- Adding smooth transitions to elements
 		- Keyframe animations for more complex animations
 		- Creating engaging user experiences with CSS animations
-4. Responsive Design
+	- Responsive Design
 		- Media queries and their role in responsive design
 		- Building a responsive navigation bar
 		- Flexibility and fluidity in responsive layouts
-5. Project and Recap
-	- Integrating CSS into a simple project
-	- Review of key concepts covered in the course
-	- Tips for further learning and resources